andyholmes/gnome-shell-extension-valent/README.md

 meson install -C _build
 ```

+## Compatibility

+This extension supports the latest, stable release of GNOME Shell.

+When support for a new version of GNOME Shell is about to be added, a new
+branch is made effectively halting development for the current version.
+Contributions are welcome with bug fixes that target these branches, but no
+new features or changes to translatable strings will be accepted.

+Note that compatibility with [Valent] may also depend on a particular version,
+since the extension communicates with the D-Bus service.

 ## Status

 This project is in an early stage of development, with no stable releases.
 For